Sonia Olschanezky: Early life

 Olschanezky was born in Chemnitz, Germany.
 Her father, Eli Olschanezky, was born in Odessa and came to Germany to study chemical engineering.
 He met Olschanezky's mother, Helene, at a dance given by the Jewish community in Leipzig.
 They were engaged on 1 August 1914, the day Germany declared war on Russia.
 Russian citizens in Germany were then subject to internment.
 Helene's father, a portrait painter from Minsk used his society contacts to arrange for Eli's release from internment after six months on condition that he report every week to the police station in Chemnitz.
 As an enemy alien, he was unable to work as a chemical engineer and took a job as a sales representative for a manufacturer of ladies' stockings.

 In September 1916 Olschanezky's parents were married and set up house in Chemnitz where their three children were born.
 Enoch (25 September 1917 – 18 April 1944), Tobias (who later changed his name to Serge; March 1919) and Sonia (25 December 1923).
 The family lived a comfortable bourgeois life between the wars, with a chauffeur, a cook, and a governess for the children in their apartment on the Hellenenstrasse.
 As secular Jews, the Olschanezkys celebrated major Jewish holidays and contributed to Jewish charities including the Jewish National Fund.

 In 1926 the family left Germany for Bucharest, where Eli Olschanezky had been invited to oversee the construction of, and then run, a factory producing silk stockings.
 After three years his partners stopped credit and the business failed, which resulted in the family villa and possessions being sold.
 The family moved to Paris in January 1930 and settled into a pension de famille in the Thirteenth Arrondissement.
 Eli Olschanezky tried to re-establish himself in business but found himself cheated of his money, which left him sick and demoralised, and the family moved to cheaper accommodation.
 Serge (formerly Tobias), then aged 15, left school and, along with his brother Enoch, got a job in a hotel.

 In Paris, Olschanezky became a dance student, and when the manager of a children's theatre saw her in class one day she was asked to join the theatre company.
-Her parents said no at first, but she eventually won them over, and the age of 10 she began performing with Le Théâtre du Petit Monde on Thursday afternoons, the school holiday.
+Her parents said no at first, but she eventually won them over, and at the age of 10 she began performing with Le Théâtre du Petit Monde on Thursday afternoons, the school holiday.
 Through the influence of a distant relative she appeared on television in a demonstration of the new medium at the 1937 International Exposition in Paris.
 While still a schoolgirl, she was now working as a performer, appearing at school dances and private affairs, using the professional name of Sonia Olys.